opencollab/arpack-ng/README.md

 * ex-complex.doc

    for templates on how to invoke the computational modes of ARPACK.
-   Also look in the README file for explanations concerning the other documents.
+   Also look in the README.MD file for explanations concerning the other documents.

+Authors:
 * Danny Sorensen   at  sorensen@caam.rice.edu
 * Richard Lehoucq  at  rblehou@sandia.gov
 * Chao Yang        at  cyang@lbl.gov
 * Kristi Maschhoff at  kristyn@tera.com
-* Sylvestre Ledru  at  sylvestre@debian.org
+* Sylvestre Ledru  at  sylvestre@debian.org (current maintainer)
 * Allan Cornet

  Good luck and enjoy.